invenia/blog/_posts/JuliaLangFeatures.md

 But where will it end?
 What if other packages want to extend this?
-What about other functions that also depend on is something is a list or not?
+What about other functions that also depend on if something is a list or not?

 ### Answer: Traits